Supporting Students and Families with Complex Immigration Statuses in Postsecondary Planning

 While undocumented students face many barriers to college, it is still possible for them to get a college education.
-In this webinar, presented by Andrea Keenan, Director of College and Career Counseling at Excel Academy Charter Schools, attendees learn about admissions standards at both public and private universities, leading into a discussion about how to maximize credits and time for DACA and undocumented students through dual-enrollment and concurrent enrollment opportunities across states, high schools, and community colleges.
+In this webinar, presented by Andrea Keenan, Director of College and Career Counseling at Excel Academy Charter Schools, attendees learn about admissions standards at both public and private universities and how to maximize credits and time for DACA and undocumented students through dual-enrollment and concurrent enrollment opportunities across states, high schools, and community colleges.
 There's also a discussion about financing options for students with different documentation statuses.
 Download the webinar slides.

 Transcript